bespokejs/bespoke-classes/README.md

 Deck status classes for [Bespoke.js](http://markdalgleish.com/projects/bespoke.js)

-> **Please note:** This plugin is in beta and designed for use with a future release of Bespoke.js

 ## Download

 Download the [production version][min] or the [development version][max], or use a [package manager](#package-managers).